OlenaReukova/myportfolio/README.md

 #### Features

-**Responsive Design.** The portfolio is designed to be fully responsive, ensuring a seamless experience across various devices.\
+**Responsive Design** The portfolio is designed to be fully responsive, ensuring a seamless experience across various devices.\
-**Navigation.** Easy navigation with a navbar and smooth scrolling to different sections of the portfolio.\
+**Navigation** Easy navigation with a navbar and smooth scrolling to different sections of the portfolio.\
-**About Me.** A section providing information about my technical skills.\
+**About Me** A section providing information about my technical skills.\
-**Projects.** Showcases a selection of projects I've worked on, including descriptions, technologies used, and links to GitHub repositories and live demos.
+**Projects** Showcases a selection of projects I've worked on, including descriptions, technologies used, and links to GitHub repositories and live demos.

-**Technologies Used:** React.js, Styled-Components.
+**Technologies used:** React.js, Styled-Components.

 #### Contact
 kronverk01@gmail.com\